Discover

 03.Super Potato Retro Game Store

-A paradise for retro gaming fans, Super Potato houses stacks of vintage consoles, cartridges, and memorabilia.
-Try out old-school arcade games on the top floor or hunt for that rare Famicom title you’ve always wanted.
-It’s nostalgic, chaotic, and 100% Akihabara.
+A paradise for retro gaming fans, Super Potato houses vintage consoles, cartridges, and memorabilia.
+Play old-school arcade games upstairs or hunt for rare Famicom titles.

 04.Cutepia Akihabara